mathigon/tropicsu/content/co2-calculus/content.md

 ::: .theorem

-This lesson allows students to perform polynomial differentiation and solve tangent line problems using climate data such as atmospheric `CO_2` concentrations data since 1950.
+This! lesson allows students to perform polynomial differentiation and solve tangent line problems using climate data such as atmospheric `CO_2` concentrations data since 1950.